A History of the New Canaan Field Club

-When the Club opened it had two tennis courts (the current courts #9 and 10) and a tennis shack that really was a shack; a pool the configurations of which remain today, and a shower/locker facility next to the pool where the Field House currently stands.
+When the Club opened it had two tennis courts (the current courts #9 and 10) and a tennis shack that really was a shack; a pool the configurations of which remain today; a wading pool; a rudimentary clubhouse; and a shower/locker facility next to the pool where the Field House currently stands.
 1n 1984 the shack was significantly upgraded under Gray Castle’s presidency (so it was known affectionately as “Castle’s Castle”) and then again in 19?? when ???? was president.
 In 2019, when Mike Simko was president, the upper deck was renovated.

 The Louis Armstrong House, adjacent to the Club entrance, was a private residence owned by the LaPolla family until 2006 when the Board, under the leadership of Frank Palmer, acquired it to provide housing for a number of our single tennis professionals.
-A mortgage was taken out which is being serviced via membership assessments.
+A mortgage was taken out which is being serviced under the operating budget.

 The Arthur Ashe House, near the paddle courts, was Len Simard’s summer home for all 22 of his years as Tennis Director.
 Before that groundskeeper Rune Redin lived there for years.

-In 19??, the Club installed six paddle courts – two on the far side of the stream than now runs next to court 4.
-These courts were made of wood, and by the 1980’s a lot of wood had rotted in the flooring and the superstructure, and the staples holding the screens to the wood had a tendency to pull out whenever someone banged into the screens going after a shot.
-(Former member Randy Roorbach was legendary for creating a lot of concave screens.)
+In the early years the Club built two paddle courts, then two more, and then two more, with wooden decks and superstructure – the last two on the far side of the stream that now runs next to court 4.
+By the 1980’s a lot of wood had rotted in the flooring and the superstructure, and the staples holding the screens to the wood had a tendency to pull out whenever someone banged into the screens going after a shot (former member Randy Roorbach was legendary for creating a lot of concave screens.)
 When George and Barbara Brakeley were co-chairs of paddle in 19??-?? (and when paddle was generally on the wane), they told the Board they would rather have four state-of-the-art courts than six dangerous ones.
-The result was today’s courts, which have been well maintained and upgraded since then and which have had new lights installed.
+The result was today’s courts, which have been well maintained and upgraded since then and which recently had new lights installed.

 The paddle hut was built in 19??
 The fireplace then was right in the middle of the room so that even the smallest fire made the hut uncomfortable and smoky (today you can see the window in the ceiling, which is where the chimney stood).
 In 19?? the fireplace was moved to its present location and much of today’s paddle hut was installed.
 In 20??, member Harry DeMott led the effort to upgrade the hut to the facility that exists today.
 In 19??, the hut was named the Paul Fowler Paddle Hut in recognition of Paul’s long and steady leadership of the paddle program at the Club and in the County, and a plaque was place above the entrance door.